 I know Fall just got here, but I’m mentally already in the Winter season preparing for Christmas.
 Since Dereon is 9 and pretty mature his Christmas list has slowly started to change and he started asking for less items, but now the few things he does list is pretty expensive And since Baby Chance is only 1 we will get him a few little things for him to open up on Christmas morning, but nothing too major.
 So to be proactive this year I told him to write his Christmas list a little earlier than the traditional November time frame.
 He came up with 10 things and half of them were very inexpensive so I smiled with glee, but then as the list continued I saw more tech savvy items like a Drone which isn’t cheap.
 I sighed.
 A drone?
 Really?
 The wheels in my head started to turn and I realized that I could get the drone and the few other items he requested if I started knocking them out now.
 I have already done some research to find out which drone would be best for us, and I have read some fantastic reviews of the DJI Mavic Mini, so I am hoping to find this one or at least a very similar model.
-After all, there is no point in waiting until December to shop when you already know what you are getting.
+Furthermore, when buying a drone for a child, it is crucial that you choose one that is safe for them to use.
+Check out this guide to buying a drone for children to learn more.
+Ultimately, there is no point in waiting until December to shop when you already know what you are getting.

 I made a few calls and found out that Walmart’s Christmas layaway is in full force and that I can start shopping now and making payments to pay my total off.
 How awesome is that?
 But wait it gets better!
 Kmart has a layaway too and it’s active throughout the year.